Solemnity of Mary, Mother of God | Ecclesiastical Sewing (2019)

 Of particular interest to those who follow Ecclesiastical Sewing are the colors associated with Mary.
 She is generally seen wearing a dark blue inner garment, a practice said to have dated from the 5th century in Byzantium as this was the color of the reigning empress.
 Blue is associated with royalty, peace, and nature.
 In iconography, blue represents transcendence, mystery, and the divine.
 The color of Mary’s outer garment is red which is the color of earth and blood.
 This combination of colors depicts how Mary carried divinity within her humanity.
 Her blue garment of divinity is Jesus within her.
 The red garment is her humanity from which Christ took his human nature.

-Mary is our prime example of created humanity at our finest.
-She is humble but brave, courageous but modest, truthful and kind, upright and vulnerable and unafraid to follow the leadings of God come what may.
+Mary is our prime example of created humanity at its finest.
+She is humble but brave, courageous but modest, truthful and kind, upright and vulnerable, and unafraid to follow the leadings of God come what may.
 May this be so for all of us.
 May we say like this faithful daughter of Israel “Be it unto me according to your word.”

 Guest author Fr.
 Carlton Kelley